 - Implement measures to eliminate the hazards or mitigate the risks.

-Promoting a positive safety culture with information and training
+How to promote a positive safety culture

 Consider your training options.
 There’s no point in bombarding employees with time-consuming and highly detailed training sessions that have no relevance to their roles.
 Employee buy-in is likely to increase if the training is relevant, engaging and easy to understand.